alanzhao1/alanzhao1-paara-org.github.io/events/pacificon-2025.md

 PAARA is responsible for setting up and managing the [W1AW/6](https://www.qrz.com/db/W1AW/6){:target="_blank"} SES (Special Event Station) for Pacificon.
 If you would like to help with the setting up, being a station captain, or tearing down the SES, please continue reading this page.

+<mark>Scouts are welcome and have priority on 20m Saturday from morning till late afternoon!</mark>

 Day | Time | What
 -- | -- | --
 Thursday | Noon | Setting Up